dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 So it can be configured to have tool calls to multiple different scopes.

 That base function might just be a search function and a load function ? search for mcp servers, search for repos, then load ?  or load would be just start a new direct mcp server ?

+We need event diagrams for all the kinds of mcp operation that are required.

+a compound mcp server has multiple napps, some of which might be disabled, and might be across multiple scopes.
+The facade is the same tho - the 'server' is actually running in the client when it is internal.
+It is running in the web server when coming in from the outside.

+crash recovery will matter with these kinds of servers ?
+The client would just send up the config it wants to init with in the event of a resume if the server crashed.